 Frequently asked questions

-If you are funding your own place, we ask that you pay a £100 registration fee in January after you have been accepted onto the programme.
+If you are funding your own place, we ask that you pay a £100 registration fee after you have been accepted onto the programme.
 We will then ask you to pay £50 a month for the subsequent fifteen months.

 We will ask for two statements of support during your time on the programme.
 These can be completed by your line manager, a member of SLT or your headteacher.
 These will be at the point of application, and at the conclusion of the programme.
 We ask for these because we believe that it is important that schools are aware and supportive of any participants in the programme; although the programme is designed so that you do not need to take any time out of school, you will require support from your school to carry out the project and other assessment activities.
 You will also need to submit videos of your teaching practice as part of the assessment process, and all video recording will need to meet the safeguarding processes and requirements of your school; we can provide guidance and support where necessary.
 The statement of support at the end also provides a checkpoint that you are working at the level of a Chartered Teacher.

 We will limit the size of this cohort in order to ensure that we are able to focus on delivering a high quality programme experience.
 If we are oversubscribed once we have assessed all applications and decided on those teachers who meet the requirements, we will assign places on a first-come, first served basis.

 At the moment, we will not be offering the opportunity to use any other qualifications as evidence against the Chartered Teacher Status, and will not be offering APEL (Accreditation of Prior Experiential Learning).
 If you already have adifferent qualification and wish to take part in the full programme, we would welcome an application from you.

 At the moment, the course does not carry Masters level credits.